rust-lang/rustc-dev-guide/src/ice-breaker/cleanup-crew.md

 ### cargo-bisect-rustc

 To help in figuring out the cause of a regression we have a tool called [cargo-bisect-rustc].
-It will automatically download and ftest various builds of rustc.
+It will automatically download and test various builds of rustc.
 For recent regressions, it is even able to use the builds from our CI to track down the regression to a specific PR; for older regressions, it will simply identify a nightly.